btroncone/learn-rxjs/operators/creation/frompromise.md

 *Description coming soon...*

-> :bulb: Tip: Most operators that can handle inner observables can also accept promises without wrapping!
+> :bulb:  Most operators that can handle inner observables can also accept promises without wrapping!

 ### Examples